 Upon making that commitment, we began to examine our portfolio to find out what enterprises we owned in the “unscreened” 60% of assets.
 The Portfolio Examination Process (or PEP) combined a general measure of each enterprise’s standing on economic, social and governance (ESG) metrics with a particular measure of how many jobs an enterprise was providing.

 Unfortunately, starting with a preferred metric and applying it to the entire portfolio didn’t quite render the results we hoped for.
-For example, it turned out that focusing solely on the number of jobs provided (even jobs providing opportunity in low-income areas) could have made a private prison corporation a darling among the REITs in our portfolio.
+For example, it turned out that focusing solely on the number of jobs provided (even jobs providing opportunity in low-income areas) could have made a private prison company a darling among the REITs in our portfolio.
 We also discovered that many enterprises appeared both in the mission-screened and “non-mission” portions of our portfolio, which called into question how we were categorizing our investments, and underscored the (positive and negative) impacts had by all enterprises.

 PEP revealed the value of a discovery process that was less prescriptive and more exploratory.
 Our experiences with PEP, and in particular the mistakes we made, taught us to “broaden our aperture” and look at our investments with a view to overall impact first, rather than a narrow lens of one particular kind of impact — an approach we now refer to as the “net contribution” lens.